Workiva/w_common/README.md

 A collection of helpful utilities for use in Dart projects.
 Right now, it includes the following:

-  * A `Cache` implementation that maintians references to an object instance by an identifier.
+  * A `Cache` implementation that maintains references to an object instance by an identifier.
 Specializations of this class allow invariants to be
   maintained:
     * `ReferenceCache` maintains a count for each access for a given identifier.